The 12 Archetypes

 The Seducer uses charm and attraction to connect on a passionate level

-The Harmonizer seeks peace and unity in relationships, prioritising emotional balance.
+The Harmoniser seeks peace and unity in relationships, prioritising emotional balance.

 Goals:

-Their desires is to belong, strives for belonging, and toi connect with others, a quality in their life, and to vind value in being part of a community.
+Their desires is to belong, strives for belonging, and to connect with others, a quality in their life, and to vind value in being part of a community.

 Fears: